kaleiel/ellicottmemories/README.md

 Open Graph and Twitter Card meta tags are configured in `client/index.html` and should be updated when the app name or description changes.

-## License

-© Old Ellicott City Partnership.
-All rights reserved.

 ## Contact

-For questions or support, contact the Old Ellicott City Partnership team.
+For questions or support, contact the kmekonnen2@stevenson.edu